 Local authorities respond to the fall of the cabinet

-Following the fall of the cabinet, the municipalities, provinces, and water boards sent a letter to the Senate and House of Representatives.
-In the letter, the local authorities ask parliament to prevent the Netherlands from coming to a standstill.
-"We need the space to make the decisions necessary to keep this country running," according to the umbrella organizations VNG, IPO, and Unie van Waterschappen.
+Following the fall of the cabinet, the councils, provinces, and water boards sent a letter to the Senate and the House of Representatives.
+In the letter, the local and regional authorities ask Parliament to prevent the Netherlands from grinding to a halt.
+“We need the leeway to make the decisions necessary to keep this country running,” stated the umbrella organizations VNG, IPO, and Dutch Water Authorities.

 The list of major social challenges that require decisive action is enormous.
-These include the severe shortage of affordable housing, the necessary climate challenge and energy transition, the challenge in rural areas, and strengthening the livelihoods of vulnerable people.
-The municipalities, provinces, and water boards want to continue working on the progress of the Netherlands and are asking parliament for the space to make decisions.
+These include the severe shortage of affordable housing, the necessary climate challenge and energy transition, the challenge in rural areas, and strengthening the security of vulnerable people.
+The councils, provinces, and water boards want to continue working on the progress of the Netherlands and are asking parliament for the space to make decisions.

 Standing still is irresponsible